-By targeting areas where people struggle to afford spay and neuter services, Cooper hopes those numbers will decrease.
+By targeting areas where people struggle to afford spay and neuter services, Cooper hopes the numbers of unwanted animals will decrease.

 "There won't be instant results," she said.
 "It will take time."

-Cooper said the mobile van can perform as many as 2,400 sterilizations this year.
-That would be nearly five times what the county shelter was providing annually through the voucher program.
+Cooper said as many as 2,400 sterilizations can be performed this year in the mobile van, nearly five times what the county shelter was providing annually through the voucher program.

 She said the van will be in operation two to three times a week across the county.
 Areas to be targeted include those with a high number of low-income residents, those where surrenders of animals are common and rural areas where people lack the means of getting to Santa Rosa.

 The county is using $104,000 from animal control's public education fund to help operate the mobile service.
 That amount was matched by the Salatko Animal Welfare Fund of the Community Foundation of Sonoma County.
 VIP PetCare Services and Compassion Without Borders also are providing support.

 RJ Kamprath, a Santa Rosa resident and longtime shelter watchdog, said Wednesday it is "wonderful" that the county is utilizing the van.
 But she still has worries about the service reaching poor people and residents in outlying areas such as Cloverdale and the Russian River communities.

 "So far, it's not going out to, and serving, the demographic who really needs it," Kamprath said.

 The van will be in different locations in Santa Rosa and Windsor through March.

 The county's cost to sterilize a cat or dog runs between $15 and $30.
 About 240 surgeries, or 10 percent of the anticipated annual total, will be offered at no charge to the county's poorest residents, based on a formula using the federal poverty level, Cooper said.